russpv/russpv/README.md

-- 👋 Hi, I’m @russpv
+- Hey, I’m @russpv
-- 👀 I’m interested in memory optimization.
+- I’m interested in memory optimization.
-- 🌱 I’m currently learning C.
+- I’m currently learning C.

 <!---
 russpv/russpv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.